cyruschuikc/cyruschuikc.github.io/README.md

 > [!NOTE]
 > ```diff
-> !This license applicable to all src.-codes/programes/materials in this repository
+> !This license applicable to all branches of this repository
 > !extra specified exception
 >```